Nuclear weapon: Fusion weapons

-Thermonuclear bombs work by using the energy of a fission bomb to compress and heat fusion fuel.
+Thermonuclear bombs use the energy of a fission bomb to compress and heat fusion fuel.
 In the Teller-Ulam design, which accounts for all multi-megaton yield hydrogen bombs, this is accomplished by placing a fission bomb and fusion fuel (tritium, deuterium, or lithium deuteride) in proximity within a special, radiation-reflecting container.
 When the fission bomb is detonated, gamma rays and X-rays emitted first compress the fusion fuel, then heat it to thermonuclear temperatures.
 The ensuing fusion reaction creates enormous numbers of high-speed neutrons, which can then induce fission in materials not normally prone to it, such as depleted uranium.
 Each of these components is known as a "stage", with the fission bomb as the "primary" and the fusion capsule as the "secondary".
 In large, megaton-range hydrogen bombs, about half of the yield comes from the final fissioning of depleted uranium.

-Virtually all thermonuclear weapons deployed today use this "two-stage" design, but it is possible to add additional fusion stages—each stage igniting a larger amount of fusion fuel in the next stage.
+Virtually all deployed thermonuclear weapons use this "two-stage" design, but it is possible to add additional fusion stages—each stage igniting a larger amount of fusion fuel in the next stage.
 This technique can be used to construct thermonuclear weapons of arbitrarily large yield.
 This is in contrast to fission bombs, which are limited in their explosive power due to criticality danger (premature nuclear chain reaction caused by too-large amounts of pre-assembled fissile fuel).
-The largest nuclear weapon ever detonated, the Tsar Bomba of the USSR, which released an energy equivalent of over 50 MtonTNT, was a three-stage weapon.
+The largest nuclear weapon ever detonated, the Tsar Bomba of the USSR, which released an energy equivalent of more than 50 MtonTNT, was a three-stage weapon.
 Most thermonuclear weapons are considerably smaller than this, due to practical constraints from missile warhead space and weight requirements.
 In the early 1950s the Livermore Laboratory in the United States had plans for the testing of two massive bombs, Gnomon and Sundial, 1 gigaton of TNT and 10 gigatons of TNT respectively.